 How long have you been fly fishing?
 I started fly fishing while in university and while traveling in ’94-’95.
 I fished a fair bit between ’97 and 2002 – dry fly on the Bow, other area streams, salmon fishing in BC’s lower mainland, and a few excursions into cold and warm saltwater.
 In 2002 we had our first child which (as most parents can probably attest) seriously cut into the fishing time.
 I feel like I have a bit more flexibility now and love that the kids can come along for a walk and wade or Bow river float trip.
 We’ve been lucky to fish Cuba’s flats with them as well.

 How did you get started in fly fishing?
-My Dad offered me my first introduction to the sport, but it wasn’t until Dave and I were dating that I really started to enjoy the sport.
+My Dad offered me my first introduction to the sport, but it wasn’t until Dave and I were dating that I really got into it.

 - Freshwater – It’s a toss-up for me.
 I love cutthroat trout because of where they live, but the Bow River with its Rainbows and Browns is so close to home….

 - Saltwater – I can officially say I love tarpon.
 I love their explosive jumps.
 I love the adrenalin burst I feel when I see them key in on my fly….
 But the reality is I love the whole tropical saltwater experience – I don’t like being cold.
 Bonefish are fun because of their screaming runs.
-Permit intrigue me because they’re permit and I’ve yet to hook one.
+Permit intrigue me because they’re permit.
 Barracuda’s aggressive streak is impressive.
 Too many choices (and too little time….)